xytis/GURPS/Campaigns/Ravnica/04_1_trek_to_library.md

 huge glass containers, there is a small corridor, which leads to a blackened metal door.

---"What brings you to exalted laboratory of Biochemist Iosif?"- a wrinkled vedalken greets the party.
+--"What brings you to the exalted laboratory of Biochemist Iosif?"- a wrinkled vedalken greets the party.

 ...